-Instantly Summerize Data with Excel's Subtotal Feature
+Instantly Summarize Data with Excel’s Subtotal Feature

 📌 What Is the Subtotal Feature in Excel?